HIRWA13/food-circles/README.md

-# Restoview App: A Restaurant Review and Menu App
+# FoodCirles App: A Restaurant Review and Menu App

 ## About
 This is a restaurant review and menu app that allows users to view restaurants and their menus.
 Users can also add, edit, and delete restaurants and menus.